-The newest addition to the E.W.
+Seven combustion-turbine units are located at E.W.
 Brown, some of which are jointly owned by LG&E. Four of the combustion turbine units deliver 110 megawatts of power each; two have a capacity rating of 164 megawatts each; and one can produce 127 megawatts.
 All but one are fueled by either natural gas or fuel oil.

 During periods of high demand, the combustion turbines can be started and come to full load in just 30 minutes — impressive when compared to the 10 hours needed to start a coal-burning unit.
 The combustion turbine units use hot compressed gases to power the generator.
 Air is compressed and forced into a chamber where combustion takes place, producing gases of almost 2,000 degrees Fahrenheit.
-These gases are forced to a turbine, which uses the energy to propel the generator and create electricity.
+These gases are forced to a turbine, which uses the energy to propel the generator and produce electricity.

 In your community